Allina Health Northfield Clinic to start offering 3D mammograms Thursday

 If you have a higher than average risk for breast cancer, your health care provider may recommend a different schedule.

-Women can be referred to Allina Health Northfield Clinic for a 3D mammogram by their physician, or they can make an appointment directly by calling (507) 663-9000.
-The Allina Health Northfield Clinic is at 1400 Jefferson Road.
+Women can be referred to Allina Health Northfield Clinic for a 3D mammogram by their physician, or they can make an appointment directly by calling 507-663-9000.
+The Allina Health Northfield Clinic is located at 1400 Jefferson Road, Northfield.